-A new name is not the only change we have introduced.
-There are now inspiring new initiatives with our partners called Spark projects aimed at building lasting impact.
-We have also introduced a new sustainable approach to funding our work.
+A new name was not the only change we introduced.
+There are inspiring new initiatives with our partners called spark projects, aimed at building impact and we have also introduced a new sustainable approach to funding our work.

-As we enter this new chapter we understand that you may have questions.
-We hope that the questions and answers below help to answer any queries about the changes we have introduced but if you would like more clarity on anything or your question isn’t listed below please do contact us on [email protected] or 01494 433170.
+We hope that the questions and answers below help to answer any queries about you have, but if you would like more clarity on anything or your question isn’t listed below please do contact us on [email protected] or 01494 433170.

 We are excited to be working with all of our current partners and are developing new projects aimed at investing further in their communities so more people can become even more independent.

 We are also working with our partners themselves and encouraging them to think how they could become more sustainable and have set funds aside from our reserves to provide further investment to explore options.
 Ultimately their and our hope is that they are fully independent of our support.

 We are keen to find new partners and communities to invest in, but 30 years’ experience tells us that growing effective partnerships is a long-term commitment.
 We will always be looking to add new partnerships, working initially with them on pilot projects to see if such a long-term relationship can be developed.